michelangelodorado/f5-cis-method-ingress/README.md

 # f5-cis-method-ingress

-This is the steps on how to deploy F5 CIS via Ingress method
+This repo contains the steps and yaml files to deploy F5 CIS via Ingress method

 Mandatory requirements for deploying CIS: